phoe/with-branching/README.md

                    (branch-if humongous-p 3000 0)))))
 ```

-This code gives us the clarity of runtime-checked version and the performance of a checked version.
+This code gives us the clarity of runtime-checked version and the performance of a compile-time-checked version (at a cost of increased code size).
 A total of eight versions of the body (and therefore, eight possible `LAMBDA` forms) are generated.
 At runtime, only one of them is selected, based on the boolean values of the three flags we provided.

 Three conditional operators are provided - `BRANCH-IF`, `BRANCH-WHEN`, and `BRANCH-UNLESS`, mimicking the syntax of, respectively, `IF`, `WHEN`, and `UNLESS`.